RphWbr/visiannot/doc/source/userguide-visiannot.rst

 	)

-From the sub-package **visiannot** we import the class :class:`.ViSiAnnoT`.
-We have a set of 2 synchronized signals (ECG and QRS beat detection) and 2 synchronized intervals, located in the folder *data*.
-The intervals may be stored in two ways in the files:

-* As a vector of length :math:`n_{sample}` with 0 and 1, where :math:`n_{sample} \in \mathbb{N}` is the number of samples in the file,
-* As a matrix of shape :math:`(n_{inter},2)`, where :math:`n_{inter} \in \mathbb{N}` is the number of intervals in the file, each line is an interval with the starting sample and the ending sample.

-The configuration dictionary ``interval_dict`` specifies to :class:`.ViSiAnnoT` where to find the interval file, what is the frequency of the interval, how to get the beginning datetime of the interval file and how to plot.
-Each item corresponds to one signal widget.
-The key is the widget ID (same as in ``signal_dict``).
-The value is a nested configuration list where each element corresponds to one type of interval and is a list of 7 elements:

-* Path to the interval file,
-* Key to access the data in the file (in case of .h5 or .mat, set it to ``''`` otherwise),
-* Interval frequency (may also be a string with path to the frequency attribute in case of h5 file),
-* Delimiter to get the beginning datetime in the interval file name,
-* Position of the beginning datetime in the interval file name, according to the delimiter,
-* Format of the beginning datetime in the interval file name (``"posix"`` or format compliant with ``datetime``, see https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes),
-* RGB color.

-In this example, two types of intervals are defined on the ``"ECG"`` plot.
-A specific color is assigned to each type of temporal intervals. :numref:`fig-example-intervals` shows this particular plot.
+In this example, two kinds of intervals are defined on the ``"ECG"`` widget.
+A specific color is assigned to each kind of temporal intervals. :numref:`fig-example-intervals` shows this particular plot.

 .. _fig-example-intervals: